This mess below is the beginnings of the shop orientation

 ARC Shop Orientation

-Before using the wood shop for the first time you must go through an orientation.
-This is even more important for experienced shop users because they think they know how a shop should run.
+Before using the wood/metal shop for the first time you must do two things.
+The first is read this webpage top to bottom.
+The second is you must go through an orientation with the shop foreman, Mario.
+This is even more important for experienced shop users because they think they know how a shop like this should run.
 The truth is they are right... their shop.
-But few understand how a community shop runs even if you think you do.
-What you think you know and what being around this shop for 20 years tells me is miles apart.
+But few understand how a community shop of this nature runs even if you think you do.
+What you think you know and what 20 years of experiencing this shop tells me is often miles apart.

 Who Can Use The Shop?